 Leslie Shultz has been the pastor at Arena Congregational Church for the past 15 years.
 He became a pastor 50 years ago after serving in the Navy.
 He has traveled the Western seas and lived in 5 states.
 Leslie has been around the block, has been a part of many lives, and enjoys traveling with his wife, Helga.

 Leslie and Helga live in Spring Green.
 They are patients at Spring Green Medical Center and see Dr. Kay Balink for their healthcare needs.

-In 2013, Leslie had his left knee replaced at the Richland Hospital in Richland Center by Orthopedic Surgeon, Dr. Thomas Beck.
+In 2013, Leslie had his left knee replaced at the Richland Hospital by Orthopedic Surgeon, Dr. Thomas Beck.
 After experiencing success with the first knee, he stayed with the Richland Hospital and had his right knee replaced by Dr. Beck in 2014.
 “I had virtually no pain after either surgery,” Leslie said.
 “Dr. Beck is a wonderful doctor.”

 Leslie worked very hard to rehabilitate both knees and says that the physical therapists who helped him were great.
 Maureen Smith, PT, worked with Leslie after his first knee replacement.
 Charlene Puskala, PT, worked with Leslie at Spring Green Medical Center with his second.
 “Working with Charlene at Spring Green Medical Center was easy and convenient,” Leslie said.
 “I have seen some people not push as hard as they could have during their rehabilitation and their outcomes were not good.
 I was determined that wouldn’t happen to me.”